rocketlaunchr/electron.guide/content/desktop-app-go-react/README.md

 Having downloaded and installed Go, check to see [confirm] that the Go path env (environment) variable is set.

-To check that Go has been successfully installed (and env variable set), run `go version` from a CLI (Command Line Interface).
+To check that Go has been successfully installed (and env variable set), run `go version` from a CLI.
 This should print the current version of Go you're running.
 See [installation instructions](https://golang.org/dl/) for more.

 ### npm (Node Package Manager)